Donny-Hikari/realtime-transcribe/README.md

 $ python transcribe.py --input-provider speech-recognition --model base --no-faster-whisper
 ```

+A list of audio input device will be displayed.
+Choose your microphone to start transcribing.

+Some options:

-You can choose the input provider from "speech-recognition" and "pyaudio".
+1. You can choose the `--input-provider` from "speech-recognition" and "pyaudio".
 The difference is speech-recognition will surpress silence input.

-To run with faster whisper, omit the `--no-faster-whisper` option.
+2. To run with faster whisper, omit the `--no-faster-whisper` option.
 Note for Cuda 12.x, you need to update your `LD_LIBRARY_PATH`, see [Troubleshoot - 1](#troubleshoot-1).

-For better percision, use the `--language` option to specify the input language (in [ISO 639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes)).
+3. For better percision, use the `--language` option to specify the input language (in [ISO 639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes)).

 ### Transcribe the audio output on your computer